-Each category has different tax benefits yet is required to comply with different restrictions.
+Each category has different tax benefits and requirements.
 While the majority of nonprofits are classified under 501(c)(3) of the IRS Code as charitable organizations, you should review the categories to determine the right choice for your nonprofit organization.

 This process is very similar to creating a regular corporation except that you have to take the extra steps of applying for tax-exempt status with the IRS and their state tax division.
 These are the steps you should take to incorporate your nonprofit:

 - Choose a business name - Make sure to check the state-by-state information on the various laws that apply to naming a nonprofit in your state.

 - Appoint a Board of Directors - Draft your bylaws with guidance from your Board of Directors.
 These are the operating rules for your nonprofit.

 - Decide on a legal structure - Choose whether your organization will be a trust, corporation, or association.

 - File your incorporation paperwork - You must next file formal paperwork, or articles of incorporation, and pay a small filing fee to your state.
 Look up your state office through the National Association of State Charity Officials (NASCO).

 - Apply for tax-exempt status - A nonprofit organization may be eligible for exemption from federal income tax.
 The IRS provides guidance and instructions on applying for tax-exempt status.

 Learn more about federal tax exemption requirements in IRS Publication 557 - Tax-Exempt Status for Your Organization or by calling the IRS Tax Exempt and Government Entities Hotline at 1-877-829-5500.